 - My committee was divided about whether it was better to defend with no job (because then I would be finished) or wait.

 - My second year on the market I applied for thirty-three jobs, finishing fellowships and postdocs.
 I had two campus visits.
 I received a finishing fellowship.

 - I defended in February of my third job-market-year.
-I remember feeling sort of empty, and I did not have an offer at the time of my defense.
+I did not have an offer when I defended.
+I remember feeling sort of empty.

 - My third year on the market I applied for forty-eight jobs, fellowships and postdocs.
 I had one campus visit for a one-year VAP.
 I was offered and accepted the VAP.

 - My fourth year on the market I applied for seventy-seven jobs, fellowships and postdocs.
 My one-year VAP meant that as soon as I arrived at my institution, I had to start writing letters.
 Post-defense letters are very different from ABD letters.
 This

 was probablyremains my hardest year on the market.
 I had four campus visits, including for a two-year postdoc at the institution where I was VAP-ing.
 I was offered and accepted the postdoc.

 - My fifth year on the market, I applied for fourteen jobs.
 I had four campus visits, three offers, and accepted a TT job at the place I work

 nowed until August of 2018.
 They let me defer for a year to finish my postdoc, which was generous, and helped me make progress on teaching and on my book.